Call Me the Breeze

 "Call Me the Breeze" is a rock song by J. J. Cale.
-It first appeared on his 1972 debut album, Naturally, as the opening track.
+It first appeared on his 1971 debut album, Naturally, as the opening track.
 The song consists of a 12-bar blues guitar shuffle and features the early use of a drum machine.

 Lynyrd Skynyrd version

 Like many Cale songs, "Call Me the Breeze" has been covered numerous times by an assortment of musicians, most notably Lynyrd Skynyrd on their albums Second Helping (1974) and the live disc One More from the Road (1976), Mason Proffit on their 1972 album Rockfish Crossing, Bobby Bare on his album Bobby Bare: The Country Store Collection (1988), Johnny Cash on his album Water from the Wells of Home (1988) with his son John Carter Cash, John Mayer on his 2013 album Paradise Valley, former Guns N' Roses guitarist and songwriter Izzy Stradlin' in 2016, and UK singer Alan Price on his 1977 album Two of a Kind with Rob Hoeke.
 Many of the cover versions available have been performed as tributes to Lynyrd Skynyrd.
 For example, Les Claypool covers it on his album Under the Influence: A Jam Band Tribute to Lynyrd Skynyrd.

-In 1992 the song was reworked by Spiritualized on their album Lazer Guided Melodies: entitled "Run", it retained Cale's lyrics but featured completely new music by Jason Pierce.
+In 1992 the song was reworked by Spiritualized on their album Lazer Guided Melodies.
+Entitled "Run", it retained Cale's lyrics but featured completely new music by Jason Pierce.

 Eric Clapton's adaptation

 Performance and release

-JJ Cale performed the song along with his longtime friend Eric Clapton, at Clapton's 2004 Crossroads Guitar Festival.
-The version, featuring an extended guitar solo by Clapton, is included on the official Crossroads DVD released in late 2004.
-Later, when Clapton got the news that Cale had died, he performed various tunes composed by JJ Cale for his 2013 Baloise Session concert, dedicating his performance to Cale.
-For his 2014 tribute-album to JJ Cale, titled The Breeze: An Appreciation of JJ Cale, Clapton covered the song with the original drum machine sound at the beginning, saying it's not possible to really cover Cale's work: "You can hear the drum machine and JJ rambling at the beginning there".
+J. J. Cale performed the song along with Clapton, his longtime friend, at Clapton's 2004 Crossroads Guitar Festival.
+The version, featuring an extended guitar solo by Clapton, is included on the official DVD released in late 2004.
+Later, when Clapton got the news that Cale had died, he performed various tunes composed by Cale for his 2013 Baloise Session concert, dedicating his performance to Cale.
+For his 2014 tribute-album to Cale, titled The Breeze: An Appreciation of JJ Cale, Clapton covered the song with the original drum machine sound at the beginning, saying it's not possible to really cover Cale's work: "You can hear the drum machine and J. J. rambling at the beginning there".
 His take on the song was released under the title "They Call Me the Breeze" as a promotional single on June 30, 2014 for Surfdog and Polydor Records, accessible via digital music download.